tahaafzal5/personal-website/notes.md

 - add on the left-side
     - projects
     - leadership-and-affiliations
-- hide page source in browser
+- hide page source in browser or disable right-click [link](https://stackoverflow.com/questions/25228476/how-to-hide-the-source-code-of-a-html-page)
+- breakdown each section into its own page
+- correct about section

 ## things to do/improve:
 - when the right-side moves to the bottom:
     - add a media query so that
-        - all the text from the left side takes all available space
         - profile-overview is in the center in this layout
             - memoji
             - name
             - title
-    - on phones
-        - right-side's box takes the entire available screen but also has a consistent margin on its right
 - sticky top navbar with links to
     - welcome
         - default